Abeilles14/Digital-Systems-Design/README.md

 As a Bonus, multiple instantiations of the decryption cores (datapath) were created in order to search subsets of the keyspace simultaneously.
 Each of the 4 instantiated cores search 1/4 of the search space and once the correct key is found, all units are signaled to stop.
 The current Key being tested is shown on the DE1-SoC HEX display, and once the Key is found, the LED corresponding to the core having found the key is enabled.

 ## Lab 5

+This lab introduces the topics of Nios, Qsys, DDS (Direct Digital Synthesis), LFSR (Linear Feedback Shift Registers), Modulations (ASK, BPSK, FSK) and clock domain crossing.
+A VGA monitor is used with audio and real-time signal processing in the FPGA, giving an outlook of Real-Time Operating System (RTOS), in this case, the MicroC OS-II.
+The signals were shown on the VGA screen. a DDS and LFSR were instantiated and connected to a Nios based Qsys system and the VGA oscilloscope.
+In the Qsys system, 3 PIO modules to connect the Qsys system to the DDS and the LFSR in order to generate the following modulations:
+* ASK (Amplitude Shift Keying - On-Off Keying OOK)
+* BPSK (Binary Phase Shift Keying)
+* FSK (Frequency Shift Keying)

+A 5-bit LFSR running at a clock rate of 1 Hz, generated using a frequency divider, and synchronized using a fast-to-slow synchronizer to handle the clock domain crossing logic.
+A DDS was instantiated to generate a 3 Hz carrier sine wave.
+The LFSR was then used to modulate the DDS carrier sine to generate ASK (OOK) and BPSK signals.
+The modulated signals and DDS outputs and LFSR were connected through muxes controlled by the Nios, to the VGA oscilloscope for display.
+To generate the FSK signal, the LFSR, LFSR clock, and DDS signalsy were connected to the Qsys using the Nios and interrupts.
+Through out the process, appropriate clock crossing logic was implemented to handle instances of clock domain crossing.